Krazy's Race of Time: Plot

 When traffic becomes a bigger and more dangerous problem, authorities seek for a solution.
 They solve this by elevating the roads, some of which pass through the tall buildings.
 They even resort to making every house and building float in the sky.

-Some time after the advancements mentioned above, Krazy, who works as a chemist, is working on a special liquid.
+Sometime after the advancements mentioned above, Krazy, who works as a chemist, is working on a special liquid.
 Upon drinking the liquid from a beaker, Krazy rapidly zooms around like a rocket.
 Astronomers would use his idea to send him on an exploration trip to the planet Mars.
 The astronomers place the cat in a real rocket which they launch.

 Krazy's rocket lands safely on the red planet.
-Krazy wonders around the Martian grounds where he notices the local humanoid creatures, and their odd customs.
+Krazy wonders around the Martian grounds where he notices the local humanoid creatures and their odd customs.
 At the end of his journey, Krazy comes across a scary giant whom he tries to befriend.
-The giant, however, mistakes Krazy for an invader, and therefore attempts to capture the cat.
-Krazy is able to escape the giant's grasp by drinking a beaker of his special liquid.
+The giant, however, mistakes Krazy for an invader and therefore attempts to capture the cat.
+Krazy can escape the giant's grasp by drinking a beaker of his special liquid.
 As Krazy flees the planet in his rocket, the giant starts hurling meteors at him.
 Krazy manages to fly away without getting hit.